v7labs/darwin-py/README.md

 ### Upload/download data to/from a remote dataset

-Uploads data to an existing remote project.
+Uploads data to an existing remote dataset.
 It takes the dataset name and a single image (or directory) with images/videos to upload as parameters.